+It is entirely possible that, when twill-pad sandals first appeared in the Cuatro Ciénegas basin, it was the custom to install ties of either (or both) kinds.
+Further, in view of the fact that the contemporaneous two-warp plaited sandals were made almost exclusively with ties of crude zamandoque, it may be that there was a culture exchange that put a few ties of crude zamandoque on twill-pad sandals and a somewhat larger number of ties of plied lechuguilla yarn on those of the two-warp plaited type.
 In fact, when we assemble the conjunctive evidence, it seems that, with the addition of a bit of culture theory, we have a pretty good case for just such an inference.
-In the first place, the pad sandals (Types F1b, F1c, and F1d) made predominantly of lechuquilla fiber and with sandal ties of Type G fashioned of plied yarns also of lechuquilla, comprise an obvious, distinctive, and novel complex, both culturally (technologically) and chronologically.
-In the second place, when two definitive characteristics of a complex theretofore unknown locally, such as the use of lechuquilla fiber and of plied yarns in sandal making, suddenly appear as minor variations on sandals of another, equally distinctive and patently more indigenous type, it seems justifiable to infer that we are seeing the result of an idea transfer between two disparate culture traditions, not the evolution of new cultural forms through internal variation.
-When we add to this the evidence of other transient and apparently anomalous forms associated in the Bottom Level of Frightful Cave, certain kinds of coiled basketry (James M. Adovasio, personal communication), round and self-pointed wooden atlatl foreshafts, the formal and technological characteristics of early stone projectile points types, it becomes increasingly likely that during the early occupation of Frightful Cave there existed what we can best describe as "foreign" cultural influences upon the local cultural expression, i.e., the Coahuila Complex (Taylor 1966:63ff.)
+In the first place, the pad sandals (Types F1b, F1c, and F1d) made predominantly of lechuguilla fiber and with sandal ties of Type A, fashioned of plied yarns also of lechuguilla, comprise an obvious, distinctive, and novel complex, both culturally (technologically) and chronologically.
+In the second place, when two definitive characteristics of a complex theretofore unknown locally, such as the use of lechuguilla fiber and of plied yarns in sandal making, suddenly appear as minor variations on sandals of another, equally distinctive, and patently more indigenous type, it seems justifiable to infer that we are seeing the result of an idea transfer between two disparate culture traditions, not the evolution of new cultural forms through internal variation.
+When we add to this the evidence of other transient and apparently anomalous forms associated in the Bottom Level of Frightful Cave, certain kinds of coiled basketry (James M. Adovasio, personal communication), round and self-pointed wooden atlatl dart foreshafts, the formal and technological characteristics of early stone projectile point types, it becomes increasingly likely that during the early occupation of Frightful Cave there existed what we can best describe as "foreign" cultural influences upon the local cultural expression, i.e., the Coahuila Complex (Taylor 1966: 63ff.)

 Further evidence in support of the above inference is found in the comparative distribution of twill-pad and plaited sandals: those that are predominantly (or entirely) made of zamandoque and those that are predominantly (or entirely) made of lechuguilla.
-Table 5-9 presents the data.
-When we examine this table, it is apparent that there are several consistent associations/relationships between kinds of sandal and areas of the site and also among the three kinds of sandal.
+Table 7-9 presents the data.
+When we examine this table, it is apparent that there are several consistent relationships between kinds of sandal and areas of the site and also among the three kinds of sandal.
 But before discussing these in detail, a short digression may help to explain why a large plus-deviation in one category does not mean that its "raw" frequency is necessarily larger than that of another category with a smaller plus-deviation, or even a minus one.
 What it does mean is that the unit-of-excavation-frequency of the one category comprises a larger percentage of all specimens of that category from that site than does the frequency of the other category.
-This is to say that the MM deviations are measures, not of raw quantity, but of relative concentration.
+This is to say that the MM deviations are measures, not of raw quantity, but of relative con-